edicon/filepicker_manager_android/README.md

 Usage
 =====
-This app is distributed as Android Studio project.
+This app is distributed as the Android Studio project.

 Steps to use it?

-1. Clone the repo and open it as Android Studio project
+1. Clone the repo and open it as the Android Studio project
-2. Go to `io.filepicker.manager.utils.Constants`
+2. Go to `io.filepicker.manager.utils.Constants` class
 3. Set your Filepicker API key in the line

 ```java